Patty Melt Recipe

 What is a Patty Melt?
 Patty Melts are one of those rare culinary gifts that give you maximal taste and satisfaction in return for minimal ingredients and effort.

 Made famous by little mom and pop diners across our land, this is one American classic that you can easily make at home in your kitchen.
 It’s one of our many easy ground meat recipes.

-Using just a few ingredients, a full and satisfying meal can be at your finger tips and on your table in no time at all.
+Using just a few ingredients, a full and satisfying meal can be at your fingertips and on your table in no time at all.

 Mixed in with some pan-fried ground beef and a couple of slices of Swiss cheese, these Patty Melts take on a sweet and juicy character all of their own.

 Here are some great tips for when it comes to caramelizing onions, from Bon Appeit

 - Rye Bread